-LEE OSKAR MAJOR DIATONIC HARMONICAS – THE TRADITIONAL BLUES TUNING.
+LEE OSKAR MAJOR DIATONIC HARMONICA – THE TRADITIONAL BLUES TUNING.

-Harmonica players all over the world prefer the Lee Oskar Harmonicas System, which is distinguished by the consistent quality of materials, design, construction, and sound.
+Harmonica players all over the world prefer the Lee Oskar Harmonica System.
+Distinguished by the consistent quality of materials, design, construction, and sound, Leeo Oskar harps are synonymous with quality.

-The Major Diatonic harmonica is the most commonly used harmonica tuning for playing Blues, Rock, Country Folk & Jazz.
+The Major Diatonic harmonica is the most commonly used harmonica tuning and is used in playing Blues, Rock, Country Folk & Jazz.

 Major Diatonic harps are produced by several manufacturers using various names such as Blues Harp, Marine Band, Special 20, Pro Harp, Folk Master, Star Performer, etc.